Otter: Generating Tests from Issues to Validate SWE Patches: Evaluation

 \subsection{Effectiveness of \solx, \soly, and the Baseline}

 \cref{tbl:otter} shows that GPT-4o-based \solx and \soly perform well on test generation, creating fail-to-pass tests for 31.4\% and 37\% of the instances, respectively, whereas the baseline produced such tests for 18.7\% of the instances.
-The improvements are also reflected in $\mathit{tddScore}$, a metric that blends fail-to-pass rate with coverage~\cite{ahmed2024tdd}.
+The improvements are also reflected in $\mathit{tddScore}$.
 We observe similar performance improvements with Mistral-large.
 The pass@5 rate (where one of the five tests is fail-to-pass) for \soly is 44\% for GPT-4o and 37\% for Mistral-large.